ManufacturaInd/manufacturaindependente.org/content/oflb-fleshing-out-the-home-page.md

-More generous margins, narrower sidebar and bigger text leading make the website lighter; we also cut down on some stylistic effects, such as the font preview input box, which is now simpler and closer to the current OFLB design; more consistent footer section.<!--:-->
+More generous margins, narrower sidebar and bigger text leading make the website lighter; we also cut down on some stylistic effects, such as the font preview input box, which is now simpler and closer to the current OFLB design; more consistent footer section.